 There were very few female business executives in Denmark in the 1950s.
 Grete Lundbeck was one of the most powerful.
 Following a poor upbringing, she was hired at the age of 19 by Hans Lundbeck’s agency and trading company, H. Lundbeck & Co, as its first employee and clerk.
 She quickly rose to a key position in the company.
 In 1940, only three years before his death, she married Hans Lundbeck.
 In 1950, Grete Lundbeck took over the positions of managing director and chair of the board of directors of Lundbeck, which experienced strong growth under her leadership, based on a broad portfolio of antibiotics.

-On the occasion of the foundation’s 60th anniversary in 2014, the board of trustees expressed a wish to research the history of the foundation and to make it available to the public.
+On the occasion of the foundation’s 60th anniversary in 2014, the board of directors expressed a wish to research the history of the foundation and to make it available to the public.
 Professor and historian Kurt Jacobsen, DPhil, of the Copenhagen Business School, was given full access to all of the foundation’s archives and free rein to pen the history of Lundbeckfonden – the first 60 years.
 The book, which was published at the beginning of 2015, lays a strong foundation for Lundbeckfonden’s future activities, with respect for and understanding of the past.
 You can read the book here and are also welcome to download, copy and distribute it, free of charge.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.